Misakihime21/Luna/README.md

 - door opening on the opposite direction from player
 - acceleration can be turned on after seeing mom
 - lights counter?
+- commentary on a broken switch in parent's room?

 - options